StefCoders/rpi-dab-tx/README.md

 ## Running the DAB service
 - To start all the services at once, click on the button **RESTART ALL**
 - To start selected components, click on the component **start** action link
-- There is no required order for starting the components, although I advise to start the modulator and the multiplexer first.
-You can wait until the SDR transceiver card is broadcasting the DAB ensemble
+- There is no required order for starting the components, although I advise to start the multiplexer first, then the modulator.
+Once the SDR transceiver card is broadcasting the DAB ensemble, you can start the other jobs
 - You can monitor each component output by clicking on the component action **Tail -f stdout** or **Tail -f stderr**
-- To stop all services, I recommend that you do not use the **STOP ALL** button but that you stop each component separately, with the exception of the **modulator** component that should stop by itself, when it detects that the multiplexer is down
+- To stop all services, I recommend that you do not use the **STOP ALL** button but that you stop the multiplexer first (this will trigger a clean stop of the modulator).
+Once the modulator is off, you can use use the **STOP ALL** button to close the remaining jobs.

 # Configuration